-The Streamflow Restoration law (Revised Code of Washington [RCW] 90.94) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Snohomish Watershed (WRIA 7).
-The Snohomish (WRIA 7) Watershed Restoration and Enhancement Plan (watershed plan) must address impacts on streamflows from consumptive use from new domestic permit-exempt wells (PE wells1) anticipated between January 19, 2018 and January 18, 2038.
+The Streamflow Restoration Act (SRA, Chapter 90.94 Revised Code of Washington) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Cedar-Sammamish Watershed (WRIA 8).
+The WRE Plan needs to address impacts on streamflows from consumptive use from new domestic permit-exempt wells anticipated between January 19, 2018 and January 18, 2038.

-The watershed plan must estimate new PE wells in the watershed (growth projections) for January 2018 through January 2038 (at a minimum).
-Based on the projected PE wells, the plan will estimate the associated consumptive water use.
+The WRE Plan must estimate growth projections for the watershed for January 2018 through January 2038 (at a minimum).
+Based on the projected growth, the plan will estimate the amount of rural growth and associated water use from new permit exempt well connections.

-Ultimately, watershed plan PE well projections need to address the following two primary questions:
+Ultimately, WRE Plan growth projections need to address the following two primary questions:

-- 1. How many new PE wells could be installed throughout the watershed over the next 20 years? - 2.
-Where could the PE sourced growth occur at the subbasin level?
+- 1. How many new permit-exempt domestic well connections (PE wells1) could be installed throughout the watershed over the next 20 years? - Where could the PE sourced growth occur at the subbasin level?